Pacesetter/KML2SQL/README.md

 * Provide support for polygons with lines that intersect (in real life they shouldn't, but KML lets you draw polygons like that.
 Code would need to be able to detect that and fix, which would be fairly hard).

 If you have any questions, feel free to post issues here on GitHub, email me at zach<at>zachshuford<dotcom>.
 Or hit me up on [Google+](https://plus.google.com/100663438782533486183).

+Lastly, a big "Thank You!" to [SharpKML](http://sharpkml.codeplex.com/), who did a fantastic job and without whom this project would be a lot more work and [VectorLady](http://vectorlady.com/) who did the sweet icon I use (released under the Creative Commons Lisence 3.0 Attributoin).